Singapore

 NDC target against fair share:

-Gas coverage Six greenhouse gases (CO2, CH4, N20, HFCs, PFCs, SF6) Addition NF3 All greenhouse gases
+Gas coverage Six greenhouse gases (CO2, CH4, N20, HFCs, PFCs, SF6) All greenhouse gases All greenhouse gases

-Target type Reduction of emissions intensity of GDP from a base year Absolute emissions limit Unchanged
+Target type Reduction of emissions intensity of GDP from a base year Absolute emissions limit Absolute emissions limit

 Net zero and other long-term target(s)

-Singapore has outlined detail sector-specific policies and measures targeting power, industry, transport, building and waste, but its Strategy does not provide details on the mitigation potential of those measures, outline an emissions pathway to net zero, nor provide any detail on the extent to which CCUS will be used to achieve the target.
+Singapore has outlined detailed sector-specific policies and measures targeting power, industry, transport, building and waste, but its Strategy does not provide details on the mitigation potential of those measures, outline an emissions pathway to net zero, nor provide any detail on the extent to which carbon capture, utilisation and storage (CCUS) will be used to achieve the target.
+The Strategy outlines its support for measures taken to address emissions from international aviation and shipping, though these sectors are not specifically included in its target.
+No review processes have been established for Singapore’s long-term target.

 Our full net zero target analysis is here.